Mobile Device Policy

 The administrator identifies qualifying employees and their respective business need based on the following criteria:

 - Significant portion of work assignments are off site or in the field

 - Programmatic needs identified by manager

 One or multiple criteria may be selected.
 These devices are to be used for campus business, casual and incidental personal use must be reimbursed if extra charges are incurred.
-Approval by respective Vice President is required for the issuance of any such CSUSB provided mobile device.
+Approval by respective Vice President is required for the issuance of any such CSUSB provided mobile device or an allowance.